• Skip to primary navigation

 gustumque salis non amplius retineat, translation: and it ( pure water nominative-subject) does not fully return the sample or taste of Salt.

-Hollandus does not mention if the lid has been previously lifted up so as to allow the introduction of something inside.
-Therefore what is “aqua pura” and where does it come from?
+Hollandus does not mention if the lid has been lifted to allow something inside to be introduced.
+Therefore, what is “aqua pura” and where does it come from?
 This term is often an allegory for our Mercurius or Secret Fire extracted from salt sublimation.
 And what is this taste of salt?
 Hollandus has here in mind a product of salt sublimation.
-But the furnace is surely not translucent like glass.
-Of course, the following sentences are even more difficult to understand, since Hollandus has surely skipped important passages.
+But the furnace is indeed not translucent like glass.
+Of course, the following sentences are even more difficult to understand since Hollandus has surely skipped essential passages.

-translation:... then chopping mache over the stone with water pure enough to paint thinner with a brush…
+Translation:.. then chop mache over the stone with water pure enough to paint thinner with a brush…

-A water so pure that can be used as enamel paint, but after being previously chopped?
-Definitely not common sense water.
+A water so pure that it can be used as enamel paint, but after being previously chopped?
+Not common sense water.

-translation:… then dessicate it in the pan ( sartago) with a moderate (lentus) fire, to powder.
-Having done this, put your “calces” in distilled vinegar into a stoned or glass-cleaned bowl-shaped vessel (cantharus): and if it is not all calcinated, put it with Salt over the aforementioned for three days, as aforesaid:…
+Translation:… then dessicate it in the pan ( sartago) with a moderate (lentus) fire to the powder.
+Having done this, put your “calces” in distilled vinegar into a stoned or glass-cleaned bowl-shaped vessel (cantharus): and if it is not all calcinated, put it with Salt over the aforementioned for three days, as aforesaid:..

-… ibus exactis iterum solvendas pone in aceto, ac brevi solventur … translation: these days passed put in vinegar for dissolving once again, and they dissolve in a short time.
-Mind here if Hollandus, at this point, alludes to common vinegar or “acetum”, that’s to say to our Mercurius or “pure water, pure fire”.
-The plural, if you remember, is referred to the aforementioned Pure Water and Salt.
+… ibus exactis iterum solvendas pone in aceto, ac brevi solventur … translation: these days passed put in vinegar for dissolving once again, and they dissolve quickly.
+Mind here if Hollandus, at this point, alludes to ordinary vinegar or “acetum”, that’s to say to our Mercurius or “pure water, pure fire”.
+If you remember, the plural refers to the aforementioned Pure Water and Salt.

-... tum congela aut acetum decola, translation: then make “acetum” solidify otherwise may disappear,
+... tum congela aut acetum decola, translation: then make “acetum” solidify; otherwise, it may disappear,

-Translation: a subtle power will remain in you, which does not dissolve in water.
+Translation: a subtle power that does not dissolve in water will remain in you.
 And then you have prepared your Saturn.

 Hollandus does not say how and when to open the furnace.
-How and when he realizes pure water/ Mercurius begin to flow.
+How and when he realizes pure water/ Mercurius begins to flow.
 How and when Mercurius’s fixation has begun.
-And, moreover, if we have passed preparatory work and perhaps some duplication (7) begins to be involved.
+Moreover, if we have passed preparatory work, some duplication (7) may begin to be involved.
 The Opus Magnum scheme aforelinked might be essential.

 To be continued at De Lapide Philosophico Chapter 2